 At Stiefvater Law, we limit the number of clients we serve so we can devote the appropriate resources to achieve excellent results.
 The defense of your speeding ticket requires attention to the facts of your case.
 Many people may think that "it's just a speeding ticket" - we understand that it means more to you.
-Talk to a Newbury Speeding Ticket Defense Attorney today.
+Talk to a Newbury Speeding Ticket Defense Lawyer today.

 Results Driven Newbury Speeding Ticket Defense Attorneys